-How To Guide: Full Gut Rehab For Maximum Profit!
+How-To Guide: Full Gut Rehab For Maximum Profit!
 Seems to be a popular topic.
 So I will give you my take on this!

 To recap on our current progress I thought it would be really helpful to write a piece on the steps that brought us to this spot in our rehab.
 This will be a 2 part post.

-How To Guide: Full Gut Rehab For Maximum Profit?
+How-To Guide: Full Gut Rehab For Maximum Profit?
 These are the steps we have taken to take us where we currently are.

 There are many ways to find yourself a good deal!

 Any time you’re on the road keep your eyes open for distressed properties.
-Look for “for rent” signs, tall grass, boarded up windows, deferred maintenance, any signs that shows owner is either not living there, or the house is neglected.
+Look for “for rent” signs, tall grass, boarded up windows, deferred maintenance, any signs that show owner is either not living there, or the house is neglected.
 Find them and offer to buy the house.